ambaradan/markchad/README.md

 * Automatically set Neovim options for Markdown files
 * Highlighting Markdown tags in the buffer
-* Providing a zen mode for document editing
+* Providing a *zen mode* for document editing

 ## Introduction

 [Nvchad](https://nvchad.com/) is a custom configuration of **Neovim** that provides *out of the box* an IDE for *Lua* code development, its modularity however allows useful features for any type of language to be implemented in the configuration.
 This project intends to create a version of the NvChad configuration with the best solutions for the Markdown language provided by Neovim plugins and settings.
 There are also features useful for project management both in terms of workspace management (file manager, session manager) and *git* repository management.

+## Caratteristiche

-### Warnings
+### Configurazione

+Tutte le configurazioni dei plugin aggiuntivi sono state scritte prestando la massima attenzione a renderle indipendenti le une dalle altre, questo permette di disabilitarle all'occorrenza mediante il *Plugin Spec* `enabled = false/true` di *lazy.nvim* presente in tutti i file di configurazione.
+Le chiavi da tastiera per richiamare le varie funzionalità sono state incluse nei file di configurazione e convertite dove possibile nel formato *lazy style*.

-This project was developed using the [Rocky Linux](https://rockylinux.org/) distribution and should therefore run on all derived RHEL distributions, for instructions on package installation and configurations on another Linux system please refer to the relevant documentations.
+*NOTE:** This project was developed using the [Rocky Linux](https://rockylinux.org/) distribution and should therefore run on all derived RHEL distributions, for instructions on package installation and configurations on another Linux system please refer to the relevant documentations.

 ## Test installation